 23..3.5 The Land

 Having extended the free leg to second position off the floor during the jump, the dancer comes back down onto the floor.
 As this jump is not straightway followed by a movement beginning with a plié, a retombé tendu is expected here.
-The dancer thus lands from the initial jump in the sixth position of equilibrium, that is, “on the toe” (Sol 1725: 82) with the knees straight and the working leg raised off the floor, stretched to second position.
-Fig. 15 shows the ultimate position after landing, but for a thorough discussion of the more complicated mechanics of landing in the retombé tendu, click here.
+The dancer thus lands from the initial jump in the sixth position of equilibrium, that is, “on the toe” (Sol 1725: 82) with the knees straight and the working leg raised off the floor, stretched to second position (fig. 15).
+(For a thorough discussion of the more complicated mechanics of landing in the retombé tendu, click here.)

 23.3.6 The Transfer of Weight

 Once landed, the dancer brings the leg that was raised to second off the floor back typically into a closed position, the exact choice of position depending partly on the dancer’s or choreographer’s caprice.
 Those sources that have the dancer begin the jump in first position usually have the executant bring the free foot back again into first position right after the jump; and if beginning in third, the dancer closes in third.
 A few sources have the dancer begin in a position other than that used within the step: Tomlinson (1735: 43) describes one version beginning in first position but closing in third.
 Magri (1779: 1/102) has the dancer begin in fourth but close in first.
 In the pas retroussé, the turning version of the pas de rigaudon (§23.15), Josson (1763: 80) has the dancer step to fourth here.
 If third or fifth position is used, the dancer has more than one option here, with the free foot placed in front or behind the standing foot.
 For a discussion of different patterns, see the sections below (23.4.
 1-4) dealing with the *pas de rigaudon dessus, dessous, devant, and derrière.